 This policy outlines the proper procedures for requesting records from the Fairview Township Police Department under Pennsylvania’s Right-to-Know Law, Act 3 of 2008 §§ 702-703.
-Questions regarding this policy should be directed to the Right-to-Know Officer, Chief of Police Jason C. Loper, Fairview Township Police Department, at (717) 901-5267.
+Questions regarding this policy should be directed to the Right-to-Know Officer, Lieutenant Davis R. Holland, Fairview Township Police Department, at (717) 901-5267.

 1. All requests for records should be in writing and signed by the requester.
 The request should identify or describe the records sought with sufficient specificity to enable the Fairview Township Police Department to ascertain which records are being requested and shall include a name and address to which the Fairview Township Police Department should address its response.
 The Fairview Township Police Department does not accept oral or anonymous requests for records.
 The Right to Know form can be obtained by clicking here.

 2. All requests for records shall be addressed as follows:

 Fairview Township Police Department